-Summary: Non-signatory India acknowledges the humanitarian concerns over cluster munitions, but views them as legitimate weapons if used in accordance with international humanitarian law.
-It has not commented on its position on accession to the ban convention.
-India abstained from voting on a key United Nations (UN) resolution on the convention in December 2017 and has never attended a meeting of the convention.
+Summary: Non-signatory India acknowledges the humanitarian concerns associated with cluster munitions, but views them as legitimate weapons and has not taken any steps to join the convention.
+India has never attended a meeting of the convention.
+It abstained from voting on a key United Nations (UN) resolution on the convention in December 2018.

-India produces and exports cluster munitions and imported them as recently as 2013.
-India is not known to have used cluster munitions.
-It has not disclosed information on its stockpiled cluster munitions.
+India produces and exports cluster munitions.
+It has imported cluster munitions, but is not known to have used them.
+India has not disclosed information on its stockpiled cluster munitions.

 The Republic of India has not acceded to the Convention on Cluster Munitions.